cncf/landscape/README.md

 Sometimes the total height is changed too, then we need to adjust the height the same way as we adjust the width.

-We have an experemental `fitWidth` propery, it is good when you want to get rid of an extra space on the right of a section.
+We have an experimental `fitWidth` property, it is good when you want to get rid of an extra space on the right of a section.

 The best way to test that layout is ok, is to visit `/landscape` and